Aristek SystemsContact Us

 Let me be clear: we are an AI and data science development company.
 A very good one, actually.

-But many others companies are great at working with AI, too.
+But many other companies are great at working with AI, too.
 It’s not about finding the best AI company.
 It’s about finding the best AI company for you.

 Here are the main criteria to look out for:

-Price.
-Pricing is important, but priorities the value that your AI vendor brings.
+• Price.
+Pricing is important, but prioritize the value that your AI vendor brings.
 You get what you pay for.
 Cheap companies have fewer experts, less experience, and they focus on smaller projects.
-Sometimes (though, not always) cheaper companies have a poor working culture: there’s a higher chance of missed deadlines or just less overall value
+Sometimes (not always, though), cheaper companies have a poor working culture: there’s a higher chance of missed deadlines or just less overall value.

 Part 5: The state of AI